magento/merchdocs/src/cms/page-builder-add-content-products.md

    |Default|Applies the alignment default setting that is specified in the style sheet of the current theme.
    |Left|Aligns the list along the left border of the parent container, with allowance for any padding that is specified.
    |Center|Aligns the list in the center of the parent container, with allowance for any padding that is specified.
-   |Right|Aligns the block along the right border of the parent container, with allowance for any padding that is specified.
+   |Right|Aligns the list along the right border of the parent container, with allowance for any padding that is specified.

 1. Set the **Border** style applied to all four sides of the Products container: